 Applications will be accepted for one or two-year grant cycles.
 To be considered for a two-year cycle application, you must be a previously funded MHC ESG agency in "good standing."
-Two-year grant applicants must provide a budget, match, and expenditure report for the current program year (2022-2023) only.
-A new budget proposal will be collected during FY 2022 grant cycle.
+Two-year grant applicants must provide a budget, match, and expenditure report for the current program year (2023-2024) only.
+A new budget proposal will be collected during FY 2024 grant cycle.

-Two-year grant applicants are subject to annual evaluations and end of FY grant budget close-out.
-Agreeing to a two-year contract is agreeing to spend no less than 90% of your first-year allocation by the end of that grant year.
+Two-year grant applicants are subject to annual evaluations, an end-of-FY grant close-out report, and CAPER.
+Agreeing to a two-year contract means agreeing to spend at least 90% of your first-year allocation by the end of that grant year.
+Two-year application approval does not guarantee that your agency will be funded in the same capacity during the second grant year.
+A new budget and supporting documentation will be evaluated with a first-year monitoring report and ranked competitively to determine the second-year funding amount.
 Evaluate your agency's capacity to meet funding deadlines before considering a two-year term.